stacks-network/docs/src/pages/stacks-blockchain/atlas-overview.md

 ## Feature Comparison

-Atlas is not the only peer-to-peer content-addressible chunk store in existance.
+Atlas is not the only peer-to-peer content-addressible chunk store in existence.
 The following feature table describes Atlas in relation to other popular chunk stores.

 | **Features**                    | Atlas | BitTorrent | [DAT](https://datproject.org/) | [IPFS](https://ipfs.io) | [Swarm](https://github.com/ethersphere/swarm) |